po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/01-Ins_Compass/README.md

   * 🔑 To create a database, we select the new database using the `USE` command and give it a name.
 The `USE` command performs two common functions.
 If the database already exists, the `USE` command selects the existing database for use.
 If the database does not yet exist, `USE` creates the database as well as selects it for use.

     ```sh
-    USE demoDB
+    USE animalShelterDB
     ```

   * 🔑 Data in MongoDB databases is stored in one or more collections.
 Just like creating a database, we do not have to use a special command to create the collection.
 Instead, we can simply give the new collection a name and insert data in a single step.

     *  We use the `insertOne()` method to insert a single document into our new collection, `collection1`.

     * The `db` refers to the current database in use.
-Our database is `demoDB`.
+Our database is `animalShelterDB`.

-    * `collection1` is the name of the collection we want to add data to.
-Since `collection1` doesn't exist yet, it will be automatically created.
+    * `adoptablePetsCollection` is the name of the collection we want to add data to.
+Since `adoptablePetsCollection` doesn't exist yet, it will be automatically created.

     * `insertOne()` is the method we want to use.

     * We use this same syntax to add a document to both a new and existing collection.
 We can also use this same syntax to perform other tasks, such as fetching data.

     ```sh
-    db.collection1.insertOne()
+    db.adoptablePetsCollection.insertOne()
     ```

   * 🔑 To add our data, we define an object that contains the fields and values that we want to store and pass the object into our `insertOne()`.
 Then we click `enter` to insert the data.

     ```sh
-    db.collection1.insertOne({ pet: "dog", breed: "chihuahua"})
+    db.adoptablePetsCollection.insertOne({ pet: "dog", breed: "chihuahua"})
     ```

   * When a document has been successfully created, an object is returned.
 If we have not explicitly included a value for the `_id` field, the inserted ID that   MongoDB creates for us is included in this object.
+The field name `_id` is reserved for use as a primary key in a MongoDB database and the value provided must be unique.

     ```sh
     {
      acknowledged: true,